nima321123/G11_Intro2CS_Project/README.md

 ## Project Overview

-1. **Task 1: Clone Climate Info from OpenWeatherMap**
+1. **Task 1: Publish real time weather data to Adafruit IO server**
-   - This task is responsible for fetching climate information from the OpenWeatherMap API.
-It demonstrates how to use an API to collect weather data and showcases the multitasking capabilities of the RTOS.
+   - This task is responsible for fetching climate information from the OpenWeatherMap API and demonstrates how to publish data to IOT server.
+It shows the multitasking capabilities of the RTOS.

 2. **Task 2: Disease Detection using AI Model**
    - Task 2 showcases the power of artificial intelligence by utilizing an AI model for disease detection.